 Fire barrier

-A fire barrier is vertical or horizontal structure that is fire-resistance rated and specially designed to confine fire and allow for safe passage.
+A fire barrier is a vertical or horizontal structure that is fire-resistance rated and specially designed to confine fire and allow for safe passage.

 Fire barriers are used to:

-- Enclose stairways, exit passageways, horizontal exits and incidental use areas
+- Enclose stairways, exit passageways, horizontal exits, and incidental use areas

 - Separate different occupancies in mixed-use occupancies (unless specified otherwise by code)